-W 1.1 Development and land use: Proposals for intensification, changes of use, and development within the Greenway Boundary shall be reviewed for compatibility with statewide planning Goal 15 and local regulations, including, but not limited to, a riparian setback.
+W 1.1 Development and land use: Proposals for intensification, changes of use, and development within the Greenway Boundary shall be reviewed for compatibility with statewide planning Goal 15 and local regulations, including a riparian setback.

 Statewide Planning Goal 15: Willamette Greenway.
 To protect, conserve, enhance and maintain the natural, scenic, historical, agricultural, economic and recreational qualities of lands along the Willamette River as the Willamette River Greenway.